A-Level Spanish | Homeschooling Courses | Oxford Home Schooling

 Course information

 In following this two-year course, you’ll gain an interesting and deep insight into the Spanish language through eight modules, evaluated via 13 tutor-marked assignments.
-You’ll study for this through a range of learning activities and self-assessment questions.
+You’ll develop your language skills through a range of learning activities and self-assessment questions.

-The 1st-year course begins with a look into the evolution of Spanish society and the political and artistic culture of the Spanish-speaking world, giving you a well-rounded understanding of Spanish’s place on the globe.
-You’ll also study Bodas de Sangre by Lorca, a defining Spanish tragedy, and the final piece of the course, AS Listening, Reading and Translation.
+The 1st-year course begins with a look into the evolution of Spanish society and the political and artistic culture of the Spanish-speaking world, giving you a well-rounded understanding of the Spanish language’s place across the globe.
+You’ll also study Bodas de Sangre by Lorca, a defining Spanish tragedy.
+At the same time, you will develop your Listening, Reading and Translation skills.

 In the 2nd half of the A level course, you’ll begin learning about immigration and multiculturalism in Spanish society, investigate Franco’s dictatorship and the Spanish transition to democracy, and study Crónica de Una Muerte Anunciada by famed Colombian novelist Gabriel García Márquez.
-The A level Spanish course culminates with A level Listening, Reading and Translation.
+The focus throughout will be on Listening, Reading and Translation.

-For both years of the Spanish course, you’ll receive resources to help you practise your Speaking and Listening skills.
-Your tutor will be available to help you prepare for you Speaking and Listening exam but you will need to find additional sources of conversational practice.
+For both years of the Spanish course, we provide resources to help you practise your Speaking and Listening skills.
+Your tutor will be also be ready to help you prepare for your Speaking and Listening exam.
+There are links to various additional opportunities for conversational practice.

-You can also enjoy free ebook access to the supporting text for the duration of your studies and access to many additional online resources available via Hodder’s Dynamic Learning Platform
+You can also enjoy free e-book access to the supporting text for the duration of your studies and access to many additional online resources available via Hodder’s Boost Learning Platform.

 General Introduction to A-level Spanish